altndrr/lmms-eval/lmms_eval/tasks/websrc/README.md

 ## Metrics

 This task uses SQUAD-style evaluation metrics, of which F1 score over tokens is used.
-The orignal paper also uses Exact Match (EM) score, but this is not implemented here as that metric is more conducive for Encoder-only extraction models.
+The original paper also uses Exact Match (EM) score, but this is not implemented here as that metric is more conducive for Encoder-only extraction models.

 ### F1 Score